nanthony80/repliSTREAM/README.md

 ### 📜 License
 This project is for educational and research purposes.
-See Ballini et al. (2024) for original data and pipeline licensing.
+See Ballini et al. (2024) for original data.